oobedan/desktop.gov.au/blueprint/platform.md

 * Text message to phone – Sends a text message that contains a verification code that is used as the authentication token.
 The user is prompted to enter the verification code into the sign-in interface.
 This process is called one-way SMS.
 * OAuth hardware token verification code – OATH is an open standard that specifies how one-time password (OTP) codes are generated.
 Various vendor tokens are supported.

-Azure MFA integrates with Azure AD Conditional Access polices, or the Trusted IP ranges feature to determine under what circumstances and user's physical location a challenge for additional authentication is required .
-Conditional Access polices are the recommended method to determine MFA conditions.
+Azure MFA integrates with Azure AD Conditional Access policies, or the Trusted IP ranges feature to determine under what circumstances and user's physical location a challenge for additional authentication is required .
+Conditional Access policies are the recommended method to determine MFA conditions.

 Azure AD Multifactor Authentication Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 MFA | Configured – Mobile App – soft token code | Native Azure MFA will be configured to secure access to applications and desktops from outside of the environment, and any system administration functions.
 Use of a mobile app for verification instead of SMS message or phone call reduces any possibility of hack by cloning or swapping a sim card.<br> The ACSC recommends implementing soft tokens without push notifications.
-Hardware Token Support | Allowed (supported OATH tokens only)  | The default method will be to use soft tokens which will meet maturity level 2 of the Essential 8, although hardware tokens will be allowed.
+Hardware Token Support | Allowed (supported OATH tokens only)  | The default method will be to use soft tokens which will meet maturity level 2 of the Essential Eight, although hardware tokens will be allowed.
 Hardware token support is required to support some use cases.
 Some working locations may not allow mobile phones, or users may have a specific physical token, biometrics or smartcard justification.
-Having tokens that are "verifier impersonation resistant" is a requirement to achieve Essential 8, level 3 maturity for multifactor authentication.
+Having tokens that are "verifier impersonation resistant" is a requirement to achieve Essential Eight maturity level 3 for MFA.
 Trusted IP | Not configured | Conditional Access policies will be used in place of the legacy 'Trusted IP' feature.
 Trusted egress IP addresses (if required) will be defined by Conditional Access.
 MFA for Administration | Configured | Administration through the Azure Portal and other Cloud Apps will require MFA.
 MFA for User Apps | Configured | MFA is required.